globoglobito/Python-Guide/README.md

 ## Namespace:
 Are what store the name of all variables, functions, classes, modules, etc. Kind of like a big dictionary that maps the name to the things named

-Global namespace: is accesible from everywhere in the program.
+Global namespace: is accessible from everywhere in the program.

-Local Namespace: Is accesible depending on the current scope - whether you are in a function, loop, class, etc. Also each module has its own namespace.
+Local Namespace: Is accessible depending on the current scope - whether you are in a function, loop, class, etc. Also, each module has its own namespace.

 ```python